All The Martech In The World Won't Make You a Marketer

 That might be because the people pushing and purchasing the technology aren't business people, in the sense of P&L management.
 And we're in an era of unbridled innovation at any costs.
 I'm not trashing Martech, but I am saying it's time to step back and apply business rules and sound financial / investment practices to the purchases of it, especially in marketing.

 How many times have I seen clients and prospects spend tens of thousands of dollars on Martech and then have to go out and outsource the process to someone who can actually do it.
 I can't tell you the number of people we talk to who have invested in CRM and Marketing automation only to let the systems, software languish and end up outsourcing or using some SaaS cloud solution.
-And those are probably to two most basic applications of Martech that most organizations have purchased and can really justify using.
+And those are probably the two most basic applications of Martech that most organizations have purchased and can really justify using.
 To make matters worse, there seems to be a belief that if you add the technology, all the appropriate processes, practices and behaviors will fall into place.
 Wrong!

 I don't think we should allow automation or A.I. to replace human thinking and that is exactly what's happening in many organizations.